 There are no clinical or non-clinical recommendations regarding when babies can eat mushrooms.
 Generally, mushrooms are given to babies once they are six months old.
 However, some parents might want to wait until 10-12 months of age.
 It is best to consult a pediatrician or pediatric dietitian before giving mushrooms to a baby.

-Never feed raw or uncooked mushrooms to babies as they might cause discomfort and have an increased risk of poisoning.
+Never feed raw or uncooked mushrooms Raw mushrooms should not be eaten raw by anyone, any age as they might cause discomfort and have an increased risk of poisoning.
 Mushrooms, when picked right and cooked well, can supplement your baby’s diet with a number of vital nutrients.

 Nutritional Value Of Mushrooms

 Mushrooms are much valued for their umami (savory) taste and unique nutritional composition.
 Each variety and sub-type has a unique nutritional profile.
 Below is a general nutritional profile of mushrooms with the quantities of key nutrients (4) (5).